Using C++ Library Headers

 using namespace std;

-Unless specifically indicated otherwise, you may not define names in the std namespace, or in a namespace nested within the std namespace.
+Unless specifically indicated otherwise, you may not define names in the std namespace, or in a namespace nested within the std namespace, within your program.